dupgit/sauvegarde/README.md

 ## Usage

-First you need to run the program `serveur` on a machine that will act as a server.
-You can configure options in `serveur.conf` (located by default in `{prefix}/etc/sauvegarde/`) or use the command's line options:
+First you need to run the program `cdpflgserver` on a machine that will act as a server.
+You can configure options in `server.conf` (located by default in `{prefix}/etc/sauvegarde/`) or use the command's line options:

     Usage:
-      serveur [OPTION...]
+      cdpfglserver [OPTION...]

     This program is monitoring file changes in the filesystem and is hashing files with SHA256 algorithms from Glib.